BRYAN-COLLEGE STATION DWI/DUI

 Defending Bryan – College Station DWI Charges

-In addition to DWI/DUI offenses, my Firm is experienced in representing clients with a variety of other alcohol-related charges including minor in possession (MIP), public intoxication (PI), making alcohol available to a minor, and open container charges.
+In addition to Bryan DWI and DUI offenses, my Firm is experienced in representing clients charged with a variety of other alcohol-related charges including minor in possession (MIP), public intoxication (PI), making alcohol available to a minor, and open container charges.
 We represent clients needing assistance with under-aged drinking, driver’s license suspensions, motor vehicle assault, CDL defense, and intoxication manslaughter charges.